Different perspectives reveal rising tensions at RSU 9

 FARMINGTON — Mt.
-Blue senior Alejandro Snell first joined the Regional School Unit 9 Board of Directors as a student representative last November.
+Blue senior Alejandro Snell joined the Regional School Unit 9 board of directors as a student representative last November.
 He thought it would be a unique way to serve the Mt.
 Blue community that had been so welcoming since his transfer from middle school in Strong.

 Snell joined the board at a particularly tumultuous time as members were hashing out a budget for the 2020-21 school year, teacher contracts were expiring, and the unforeseeable coronavirus pandemic would cause school to switch to emergency remote learning in the spring.

-Despite the challenging moment to join the board, Snell said that he was provided with no preparation beyond bimonthly agendas and a few handshakes from board members.
+Despite the challenging moment to join the board, Snell said he got no preparation beyond bimonthly agendas and a few handshakes from board members.

 As a student representative, Snell was barred from executive sessions but he could voice his opinion and ask questions during public meetings and cast a non-counting vote.